 The company shall be expanding the product range soon enough.
 This initiative will go a long way to build brand loyalty in these cities.
 As e-commerce evolves in India, there will be many more initiatives that will come up in near future, given the fierce competition and the dynamism of the industry.

-A similar move has been explored by Amazon in US.
+A similar move has been explored by Amazon in the US.
 Below picture shows what the Amazon store looks like and Flipkart’s store could potentially look the same, though each may vary depending on the city of operations and the scale in terms of products being showcased.